Front Mission 3

 Front Mission 3 was the first title in the Front Mission series to be released in North America, Europe and Australia.

-A remake for the Nintendo Switch, titled Front Mission 3: Remake, was announced in September 2022.
+A remake for the Nintendo Switch, titled Front Mission 3: Remake, was announced in September 2022 and released on June 26, 2025.

 Gameplay

 The mechanics of Front Mission 3 are a radical departure from Front Mission and Front Mission 2.
 While it is a tactical role-playing game, there is a stronger emphasis on role-playing elements as opposed to strategic elements in Front Mission 3.
 The game progresses in a linear manner: watch cut-scene events, complete missions, set up wanzers during intermissions, and sortie for the next mission.
 The player travels to locations on a world map.
 As the player progresses through the plot, new locations are revealed on the world map.
 Towns and cities act as intermission points where the player can organize and set up their units for the upcoming mission.
 New to Front Mission 3 is the Double Feature Scenario – this allows the player to experience two different scenarios that exist independently of one another within the game's storyline.
 In other words, the player can play through two stories; while they may share common events and environments, the stories are largely unique and in essence are fully-fledged games.

 Front Mission 3 missions are traditional tactical RPG fare, ranging from destroying all enemy targets to protecting a certain allied target.
 Where the game differs significantly from its predecessors lies mainly through a new combat feature – the ability to attack the pilots themselves.
 During any attack, the pilot can be damaged or forcefully ejected from their machines.
 The player can also have a pilot eject from their unit to fight on foot, or hijack another machine on the battlefield.
 The game also changes how skills are learned; instead of gaining experience to improve a pilot's proficiencies, they are now learned by equipping wanzer parts and using them in battle.
 When certain conditions are met, there is a random chance that a pilot may learn a new skill from one of their wanzer parts, which can be programmed into the wanzer's battle computer.
 Many gameplay features from Front Mission 2 have also been removed, greatly simplifying the overall structure of mission play.
 Missions are now much smaller in scale, limiting the amount of strategic options the player can use.